 We also maintain a non-qualified deferred compensation plan (the "Plan") for the benefit of senior management employees who may elect to defer a portion of their annual bonus payments.
 The Plan provides investment options similar to our 401(k) plan, including our stock.
-The investment in shares of our stock has been made on a "phantom stock" basis and shares issued to a Rabbi trust, and may only be distributed in kind.
-Assets held by the Plan totaled approximately \$2.7 million and \$2.1 million on December 25, 2004 and December 27, 2003, respectively, and are included in "Other Assets."
-Related liabilities totaled \$5.4 million and \$4.1 million on December 25, 2004 and December 27, 2003,
+The investment in our stock is funded by the issuance of shares to a Rabbi trust, and may only be distributed in kind.
+Assets held by the Plan totaled approximately \$3.2 million and \$2.7 million on December 31, 2005 and December 25, 2004, respectively, and are included in "Other Assets."
+Related liabilities totaled \$6.6 million and \$5.4 million on December 31, 2005 and December 25,

+2004, respectively, and are included in "Other Liabilities" and "Shareholders' Equity."
 Assets of the Plan are recorded at fair market value.
 The related liabilities are recorded at fair market value, with the exception of obligations associated with investments in our stock which are recorded at the market value on the date of deferral.
-Under this Plan we issued 22,528 shares, 37,678 shares, and 5,380 shares in 2004, 2003, and 2002, respectively, which included distributions to participants and shares held in the Rabbi trust.
+Under this Plan we issued 21,144 shares, 22,528 shares, and 37,678 shares in 2005, 2004, and 2003, respectively, which included distributions to participants and shares held in the Rabbi trust.